Ettefagh Synagogue: History

-After the World War II, with the installation of a new government in Iraq, the situation of the Jews in Iraq deteriorated.
+After World War II, with the installation of a new government in Iraq, the situation of the Jews in Iraq deteriorated.
 After prominent members of the Jewish community such as Laura Khozoee were arrested, and Shafiq Adas, a successful Jewish businessman, was hanged, many Iraqi Jews decided to emigrate.
 Some left for Israel while others decided to settle in Iran.
 They reached Iran with the help of Kurdish Jews and many arrived at Khorramshahr.
 With the help of Harun Abdolnabi, a prominent Jew in Khorramshahr, some were able to go to Tehran and obtain legal documents.
 From 1946 to 1951 many Iraqi Jews moved to Tehran, while others moved to Europe and the United States.
 At this time, with the help of Iranian Jews, the Iraqi Jews decided to create a cultural center.